CamerataMusica/website/content/pages/Home.md

 ### Camerata Musica announces the 2025 - 2026 season!

-Concerts will be held at the Columbia Basin College Arts Center in Pasco and at the Kennewick First Presbyterian Church thanks to their continued gracious support.
+Concerts will be held at the Columbia Basin College Arts Center in Pasco and at the Kennewick First Presbyterian Church in Kennewick thanks to their continued gracious support.

 ---